angelfish dominance

 The most common reason angelfish experience short-term stress is due to water changes.
 The process can be very uncomfortable.
 That’s true even when taking all the necessary precautions.

-In a study published in Applied Animal Behavior Science, it was shown that there is a direct correlation between:
+In a study published in Applied Animal Behavior Science, it was shown that there’s a correlation between:

 In the study, they replaced 25, 50, and 0 (by removing the original water from the tank and immediately returning it).
 They observed the angelfish’s level of aggression 1, 2, and 24 hours after the renewal.